This gite has been awarded 5 star luxury by the French authorities, a much coveted award guaranteeing excellence.

 The balance payment is due not less than 8 weeks before your arrival.

 A cheque for 300.00Euros is required at the same time for Damages/Extra Cleaning deposit.
 This cheque is either returned to you or destroyed within 2 weeks of your departure.

-A heating cost of 80.00Euros per week will be charged if necessary during cold months, wood is provided for the woodburner.
+A heating cost of 80.00Euros per week is included during cold months, wood is provided for the woodburner.

 La Domaine de Trepart is situated in the heart of truffle country, you can visit Sorges, the "Capitale de la Truffle" where there is a truffle museum and take a guided walk through the special Sorges truffle groves.